mariash/Wordpress-Plugin-Related-Posts-Thumbnails/readme.txt

 Contributions:

-* Thanks to <a href="http://adnan.pk/">Adnan</a> for updates to make it compatible with Wordpress 4.4
+* Thanks to <a href="http://adnan.pk/">Adnan</a> for updates to make it compatible with Wordpress 4.4 and 4.5

 Translations: